ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

 * Any exhausted cards are refreshed
 * Player may end mission during any refresh phase
      * Players who voluntarily end their mission may still take actions with characters in spotlight and threat locations until the other player ends their mission
-          * Progress cards are still drawn for any obstacle and location triggers in spotlight locations
+          * Event cards are still drawn for any obstacle and location triggers in spotlight locations
      * When both players end their missions, the season is over

 # Move Characters